sam-lopata/enersense_test_task/README.md

 ```

 ### Run
+You need installed and running `docker` server and `docker-compose`.

 The `docker-compose` structured with profiles to run different services.

 To run mongodb, mongo-express, mqtt and fastapi applications